vmware-archive/functions/charts/README.md

 # Charts repository for kubeless

-This is a chart repository, served via GitHub pages.
+This is a chart repository, served via Google Cloud Storage.

 The charts in this repository are used with kubeless functions